Artemas-Muzanenhamo/docker/docker-deep-dive/README.md

 * In the _hypervisors_ world we take a single physical machine with all it's resources ( _CPU, RAM_ )
 and we carve out one or more virtual machines.
-* Each one gets its own virtual CPU, virtual RAM, virtual memory, virtual networking.... the whole shabang.
+* Each virtual machine gets its own virtual CPU, virtual RAM, virtual memory, virtual networking.... the whole shabang.